hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/5- Output Variables.md

-Running terraform plan will not render outputs
+Running the "terraform plan" will NOT render outputs

 Running the “terraform apply” will render the output variables defined